7000 Oaks

 of the twenty-first century.

-But the lifers wanted to talk
+But the men wanted to talk

 of the here and now, so happy